Categories

 Image description:

-A rectangular flyer with a muted pale-green background.
+A new version of a previous rectangular flyer with a new bright blue background.
 Blurred diagonal film-strip graphics run from lower left to upper right, containing indistinct navy dancer silhouettes.
 Swooping orange brushstrokes overlay the background.

-Text in dark black, purple and blue fonts reads:
+Text in white and darker sometimes highlighted fonts now reads:

 Yeah, It WAS Good!